gomarcd/tradesimple/README.md

 Tradesimple is a modern, open-source webapp leveraging a secure, direct connection to Wealthsimple via its GraphQL API.

+## Disclaimer

+**Use at your own risk**: By using this software, and connecting your Wealthsimple account to it in particular, you accept full and absolute responsibility for any stress, inconvenience, monetary or other type of loss and/or damages in the unlikely event that anything should go wrong.
+I am not responsible for your use or misuse of the software in any way, shape or form.

 ## Security

-Due to the nature of the application, good security practice is paramount:
+Due to the nature of the application, every effort is made towards good security posture:

 :white_check_mark: Application login protected by enterprise-grade secure sign on, Oauth support with Google, Microsoft, GitHub, Apple, Multi-Factor authentication, Passkeys, Magic Auth